ksirisha1691/ksirisha1691/README.md

-# 👩‍💻 Front-End Developer  | React & AEM Enthusiast
+👩‍💻 Front-End Developer | React Enthusiast
 Hi, I'm **Sirisha** 👋

 With **3.5+ years of experience in React** and **2+ years of experience in Adobe Experience Manager (AEM)**, I specialize in building interactive, responsive, and user-friendly web applications.